What is Aneurysm

 - Cerebral aneurysms generally form at the base of the brain.

-- 1 in 4 aortic aneurysms are in the thorax.
+- 1 in 4 aortic aneurysms is in the thorax.

 - The aim of the treatment of aortic aneurysms is to prevent its rupture.

-- A rupture brain aneurysm can be treated by surgical clipping or endovascular coiling.
+- A ruptured brain aneurysm can be treated by surgical clipping or endovascular coiling.

 Signs and symptoms of Aneurysm